 The term of directors shall be one (1) year.

 In the case of a Member which is a corporation or partnership, the person designated in writing to the Secretary of the Association as the representative of such entity shall be entitled to cast the vote(s) on behalf of such Member.
-There shall be no cumulative voting for directors.
+There shall be no cumulative voting for directors. [what does this mean?]

 4. Nomination of Directors.